A Complete Guide to Building a Successful Membership Model

 The 4 Major Types of Membership

-When looking at types of membership, there are four generally accepted ones.
+When looking at types of membership, there are generally four choices to pick from.
 It’s been said before, but your nonprofit is unique, so do not feel confined to these four.
 You may be able to create a type of membership that works specifically for your organization.
 Don’t forget, simplicity reigns supreme!

 A trade association is a group of businesses or individuals who all want to achieve a goal or receive a specific benefit.
 Usually, these individuals and businesses are involved in a similar industry, thus creating common ground.